Frequently Asked Questions

 Q: Will Paul take requests on the night?

-A: Yes, but again Paul will use his judgement to make sure that requests are appropriate to the evening.
+A: Yes, but again Paul will use his judgement to make sure that requests are appropriate to the evening and the couples wishes.

 Q: Is the saxophone and singing too loud for dinner?